E-man85/Algorithms-Python/README.md

 The application consists of processing information from a data structure of Sales (Part 1) and respective data outputs (Part 2).

+The challenge is to build the application using only "for" and "While" cycles, with "list" data structures.

 > - [PartI](https://github.com/E-man85/Algorithms-Python/blob/main/06-Projects/01-SalesAplication/PartI.py)

 The Sales structure is defined by: